opnfv/sdnvpn/docs/development/overview/index.rst

     Reconnect the OVS by adding ip tables drop rule and then remove it The flows and groups are still intact and none of the flows/groups are removed

+    Testcase 13: Test ECMP (Equal-cost multi-path routing) for the extra route This testcase validates spraying behavior in OvS when an extra route is configured such that it can be reached from two nova VMs in the same network.

+   Setup procedure:
+   Create and start VM1 and VM2 configured with sub interface set to same ip address in both VMs, connected to a common network/router.
+   Update the VM1 and VM2's Neutron ports with allowed address pairs for sub interface ip/mac addresses.
+   Create BGPVPN with two route distinguishers.
+   Associate router with BGPVPN.
+   Update the router with above sub-interface ip address with nexthops set to VMs ip addresses.
+   Create VM3 and connected to the same network.
+   Ping sub-interface IP address from VM3.